chloe-meow/meetingcoach/README.md

 # FocusFlow: The Meeting Coach — Minimal Offline MVP (Web, TypeScript/Next.js)

-This project provides the absolute most basic, one‑shot Meeting Coach as a local web app.
-Upload an audio file and paste an agenda; it produces a report (HTML + JSON) with tangents, agenda coverage, actions, and an effectiveness score.
+A local web app that turns an audio file + agenda text into a meeting report: tangents, agenda coverage, actions, and an effectiveness score.

 ## What this MVP does (offline)